 If a member of staff has concerns which relate to the actions or behaviour of another member of staff then this will be reported to one of the DSLs in confidence, who will refer the matter to the Headteacher (or the Chair of Governors if the concern relates to the Headteacher) who will consider what action to take.

-Our safeguarding policy can be seen by clicking on Plans and Policies.
+Our safeguarding policy can be viewed here.

 If you are concerned about the welfare of a child call the Multi Agency Safeguarding Hub (MASH) on 0345 155 1071.

 Videos for children

 This video helps to educate children about the dangers of sexting and sending inappropriate images.